 I am so grateful to Libryia who was gracious enough to give me access to some of the exceptional women in her Facebook group, Wandering Moms.
-Because of her willingness to share you can see how easy it is to travel the world with your kids.
+Because of her willingness to share you can get expert tips for traveling the world with kids.
 If they can do it then you can too!

 These women are from different parts of the world, they have completely different circumstances and they make travel a priority in their lives and the lives of their children.
 If their names are in blue please click it to be taken to their preferred social media channel and check out their individual travel styles, tips, and pictures!

 What is your secret for traveling the world with kids?

 My secret to being able to travel with young children is to take my time, be flexible, and don’t take things too seriously.
 I have an itinerary, but if things don’t go according to plan, it’s not a big deal.
 I schedule in plenty of unstructured play time in between excursions.

 How do you keep them occupied on the plane?

 To keep my kids occupied on the plane, I pack toy bags.
 Basically, I buy toys and activities from the dollar store and put them in freezer Ziploc bags.
 Every hour, my kids get a new bag.
 The bags have items like miniature cars, crayons & coloring books, puzzles, mini dolls, etc. that keeps them busy.
 The toys should be things your kids haven’t seen before to keep them engaged.
 Also, pack lots of snacks you know your kids will love.
 This usually does the trick.
 I also pack lavender essential oil and Bach flower remedy for kids just in case they get any anxiety.
 But I’ve never had to use it (yet).

 How do you decide what you will be doing throughout your days when you travel?
 Do you give your kids any say-so on what they will get to do?